Does regionality influence students’ perceived employability and career orientation?

 A study of students at an Australian university

-Dawn Bennett1, Elizabeth Knight2, Paul Koshy3 and Ian Li4
+Dawn Bennet1, Elizabeth Knight2, Paul Koshy3 and Ian Li4

 The full article discussing this study in the Australian and International Journal of Rural Education is available at: https://journal.spera.asn.au/index.php/AIJRE/article/view/305

 3National Centre for Student Equity in Higher Education, Curtin University